dong-zeyu/ffmpeg-php-streaming/README.md

 This is an instant-decoding and streaming tool written in PHP based on FFMpeg.
 It uses HLS protocol to stream videos.

+## Features

+### Pros

+- Support decoding for all kinds of video files that FFMpeg supports.
+- Support all client device that uses HTML5.
+- Fast and instantly decoding without using cache, thus little loads for disk.
+- Support for multiple audio tracks and subtile tracks.
+- Support for multiple resolution.

+### Cons

+- Resources Consuming (since it is instantly decoding and no cache is used)
+- A few videos may not be streamed smoothly. (since the inaccuracy seek for FFMpeg).

 ## Requirement

 - PHP